mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

      b) Do the same but this time altering ``L`` in place.
      c) Insert ``M`` as an element at the end of ``L``, alterting ``L`` in place.
      d) Remove the ``M`` that you had just inserted.
-     d) Explain the differences between the :meth:`extend` and the :meth:`append` methods.
+     d) Explain the differences between the :meth:`.extend` and the :meth:`.append` methods.

   #.
 Let ``L = [1,2,5, 14, 17, 20]``.
 What are the sub-lists are accessed using the following *slices*.
      a) ``L[:-1]``